elastic/gsoc/readme.md

 * Consume all metrics from verbose GC log.
 * Collect thread counts and blocked threads.
-* Track non heap memory allocations.
+* Track non-heap memory allocations.
-* Make it possible to compare sum of memory usages reported by the JVM versus what the operating system reports for the entire process.
+* Make it possible to compare the sum of memory usages reported by the JVM versus what the operating system reports for the entire process.
-* The Beat should handle JDK8 ad JDK9 for OpenJDK and Oracle JDK on Linux and Windows.
+* The Beat should handle JDK8 and JDK9 for OpenJDK and Oracle JDK on Linux and Windows.

 #### Expected Results